 - full (adj.)

-- Old English full "containing all that can be received; having eaten or drunk to repletion; filled; perfect, entire, utter," from Proto-Germanic *fullaz (cf. Old Saxon full, Old Frisian ful, Old Norse fullr, Old High German fol, German voll, Gothic fulls), from PIE *pele- (1) "to fill" (see poly-).
+- Old English full "containing all that can be received; having eaten or drunk to repletion; filled; perfect, entire, utter," from Proto-Germanic *fulla- "full" (source also of Old Saxon full, Old Frisian ful, Dutch vol, Old High German fol, German voll, Old Norse fullr, Gothic fulls), from PIE *pele- (1) "to fill" (see poly-).
+Related: Fuller; fullest.

 The adverb is Old English ful "very, fully, entirely, completely" and was common in Middle English (full well, full many, etc.); sense of "quite, exactly, precisely" is from 1580s.
-Full moon, one with its whole disc illuminated, was Old English fulles monan; first record of full-blood in relation to racial purity is from 1812.
+Full moon, one with its whole disc illuminated, was Old English fulles monan; first record of full-blood in reference to racial purity is from 1812.
 Full house is 1710 in the theatrical sense, 1887 in the poker sense (three of a kind and a pair, earlier full-hand, 1850).
 Full-dress (adj.) "appropriate to a formal occasion" is from 1761, from the noun phrase.

 - full (v.)

-- "to tread or beat cloth to cleanse or thicken it," late 14c., from Old French fouler, from Latin fullo "fuller, launderer," also a kind of beetle, a word of unknown etymology.
-Perhaps the Middle English word was from Old English agent-noun fullere, probably directly from Latin fullo.
+- "to tread or beat cloth to cleanse or thicken it," late 14c., from Old French foler, fouler "trample on, press," from Latin fullo "fuller, launderer," also a kind of beetle, a word of unknown etymology.
+Perhaps the Middle English word was from Old English agent-noun fullere, which probably was formed from Latin fullo with a native ending.

 - early 14c., from Old English fyllo, fyllu "fullness (of food), satiety;" also from full (adj.).